bmmpxf/geoserver/doc/en/user/source/rest/api/coveragestores.rst

 .. note::

-   When the file for a coverage store is PUT, it can be as a standalone file, or as a zipped archive.
-The standalone file method is only applicable to coverage stores that work from a single file such as GeoTIFF.
-Coverage stores like Image mosaic must be sent as a zip archive.
+   A file can be PUT to a coverage store as a standalone or zipped archive file.
+Standalone files are only suitable for coverage stores that work with a single file such as GeoTIFF store.
+Coverage stores that work with multiple files, such as the ImageMosaic store, must be sent as a zip archive.

-   When uploading a standalone file the content type should be appropriately set based on the file type.
-When uploading a zip archive the ``Content-type`` should be set to ``application/zip``.
+   When uploading a standalone file, set the ``Content-type`` appropriately based on the file type.
+If you are loading a zip archive, set the ``Content-type`` to ``application\zip``.

 Exceptions
 ~~~~~~~~~~